 All employees of the Green Bank participate in the State Employees' Retirement System (SERS), which is administered by the State Employees' Retirement Commission.
-The CGB has no liability for pension costs other than the annual contribution.
-The latest actuarial study was performed on the plan as a whole, as of June 30, 2012, and does not separate information for employees of the CGB.
-Therefore, certain pension disclosures pertinent to CGB otherwise required pursuant to accounting principles generally accepted in the United States of America are omitted.
-Based upon the 2012 valuation, the Plan, as a whole, utilized the project unit credit cost method to develop employer contributions, and included the following actuarial assumptions: (1) investment return of 6.9% (previously 8%); (2) price inflation of 2.5% (previously 2.75%) for cost of living adjustments; (3) projected salary increases of 3.5% to 19.5% (previously 4% to 20%), Social Security wage base increases of 3.50% per annum; (4) payroll growth of 3.5% (previously 3.75%) per annum; and (5) the RP-2014 White Collar Mortality Table (previously RP-2000 Mortality Table).
+The latest actuarial study was performed on the plan as a whole, as of June 30, 2012, and does not separate information for employees of the Green Bank.
+Therefore, certain pension disclosures pertinent to the Green Bank otherwise required pursuant to accounting principles generally accepted in the United States of America are omitted.
+Based upon the 2012 valuation, the Plan, as a whole, utilized the project unit credit cost method to develop employer contributions, and included the following actuarial assumptions: 1) investment return of 6.9% (previously 8%); 2) price inflation of 2.5% (previously 2.75%) for cost of living adjustments; 3) projected salary increases of 3.5% to 19.5% (previously 4% to 20%), Social Security wage base increases of 3.50% per annum; 4) payroll growth of 3.5% (previously 3.75%) per annum; and 5) the RP-2014 White Collar Mortality Table (previously RP-2000 Mortality Table).
 Information on the total plan funding status and progress, contribution required and trend information can be found in the State of Connecticut's Comprehensive Annual Financial Report available from the Office of the State Comptroller, 55 Elm Street, Hartford, CT 06106.